SimonDarksideJ/SimonDarksideJ.github.io/_posts/2025-08-23-Can you make a game with AI.md

 > TL; DR -> In short, NO, lol.
 AI is a tool that can assist you in solving common problems and mixing many different AI tools and features you can help to accelerate your development and the creation of content (at least place holders for your artists to draw from).
 But, it is also a great source of pain, frustration and injection of complex issues, which you end up using AI to solve only making the complexity worse and harder to understand if you are not familiar with it.
 >
+> Essentially, the AI **CANNOT** do it alone and still needs a human at the helm to guide it, correct it and use other tools to generate assets.
+>
 > It is however fantastic for DOCUMENTING your project and identifying potential issues!

 ## The AI war continues